 Prepare For Tons of Large Blueberries

-Since its recent introduction The Phenomenal Blueberry has been growing in popularity due to its reliable ability to produce large sweet berries and beautiful fall foliage.
+Since its recent introduction, the Aurora Blueberry has been growing in popularity due to its reliable ability to produce large sweet berries and beautiful fall foliage.

-You've never seen home grown blueberries that get this large, Phenomenal Blueberries will shock you as they ripen to be up to an inch in diameter.
+You've never seen homegrown blueberries that get this large, Aurora Blueberries will shock you as they ripen to be up to an inch in diameter.
 Your friends and family will be amazed when you grow huge delicious berries.

-Phenomenal Blueberries are taking the culinary world by storm, and are often selected for their sweet and improved berry flavor.
+Aurora Blueberries are taking the culinary world by storm, and are often selected for their sweet and improved berry flavor.
 Blueberry pies, muffins, tarts, and more have never tasted this phenomenal.
-Most of these berries are picked and eaten fresh, because people can't wait to try their juicy flavor immediately.
+Most of these berries are picked and eaten fresh because people can't wait to try their juicy flavor immediately.

 These blueberry shrubs can be grown anywhere, in containers or outdoors in harsh winter conditions.
-They're very cold hardy, and can withstand temperatures down to negative 20 degrees F, meaning Phenomenal Blueberries are perfect for growing in the North and South.
+They're very cold hardy and can withstand temperatures down to negative 20 degrees F, meaning Aurora Blueberries are perfect for growing in the North and South.

 In the summer you'll pick berries for months and enjoy this shrub's lush green foliage, and when fall rolls around the corner you'll get a magnificent fall foliage show once the leaves start turning shades of red and orange.

-If left unpruned Phenomenal Blueberry shrubs can grow up to six feet tall, and five feet wide allowing it to make for the perfect low maintenance hedge.
-Imagine having a lush green wall that provides you with large, delicious blueberries and beautiful fall color.
+If left unpruned, Aurora Blueberry shrubs can grow up to six feet tall, and five feet wide allowing it to make for the perfect low maintenance hedge.
+Imagine having a lush green wall that provides you with large, delicious blueberries and beautiful fall colors.

-The demand for Phenomenal Blueberries is growing, people can't resist the sweet flavor of these large berries that are easy to grow at home.
+The demand for Aurora Blueberries is growing, people can't resist the sweet flavor of these large berries that are easy to grow at home.
 Don't hesitate to order yours today, before they're gone.

 Aurora Blueberry Bush Pollination